 Some of the requirements for the English Baccalaureate are already compulsory, such as English and Maths.
-The subjects for the English Baccalaureate were selected in consultation with university groups, such as the Russell Group.
-They explained the subjects that they would like to see candidates qualified in, as well as subjects that gave pupils the best possible range of options when it came to choosing A Levels and university courses.
+The subjects for the English Baccalaureate were selected in consultation with university groups, such as the Russell Group of top tier UK universities.
+They explained the subjects that they would like to see candidates qualified in, seen as essential to many degrees, as well as subjects that gave pupils the best possible range of options when it came to choosing A Levels and university courses - keeping lots of doors open for future studies and careers.

-Keeping options open
+Keeping your options open

 Few of us really know what we want to do in life in Year 9, when we make our GCSE choices, so it is well worth keeping options open.
 Not many university courses ask for specific GCSEs other than English and Maths, which are compulsory anyway.
-However, students will usually need the equivalent GCSE to study a subject at A' Level.
-Students should therefore keep their options open for A' Levels by studying as wide a range of courses as possible.
-The English Baccalaureate should help students do this in two ways; firstly by ensuring our school offers a wide range of core subjects, and secondly by leaving options open beyond the five core elements of the English Baccalaureate.
+However, students will usually need an equivalent or related GCSE to study a subject at A Level.
+Students should therefore keep their options open for A Levels by studying as wide a range of courses as possible.
+The English Baccalaureate should help students do this, firstly by ensuring they study a combination of subjects shown by the UCL Institute of Education to provide greater opportunities in further education, and secondly by leaving options open beyond its five core elements.

-Case Study: University College London - Entry Requirements
+Case Study: University College London Entry Requirements